4mitabh/easy_upgrade/README.md

 # easy_upgrade

-An opinionated, drop-in upgrade prompter for Flutter apps.
+A drop-in upgrade prompter for Flutter apps.
+Zero configuration — just wrap your app and it works.

-- **Major** version bump → force an upgrade.
+- **Major** bump → force the upgrade.
-- **Minor** version bump → prompt the user.
+- **Minor** bump → prompt the user.
-- **Patch** version bump → silent.
+- **Patch** bump → silent.

-Works out of the box.
-Supports iOS App Store version lookup and Android in-app updates via Play Core.
+Talks to the iOS App Store via the iTunes Search API and uses Android Play Core for in-app updates.
+The iOS prompt auto-adapts to Material or Cupertino based on your app.

 ## Install